Is It Still Safe for Your Mom or Dad to Live Alone? Warning Signs You Shouldn't Ignore

 • Less participation in activities

-• Fewer social connections
+• Less social skills

-• Increased isolation
+• Increased isolation and withdrawal.

 Questions Families Should Ask